 Work with the Career Resource Center.
 Begin by making some career decisions and take a systematic approach to selecting a concentration.
 This involves several steps in the career development process.

 Conduct informational interviews with alumni and friends of the School of Management who work in your area of interest.
 You can use the Mentor Program to identify those contacts

 Meet with a CRC staff member to discuss your career goals and concentration selection.
 (First-year MBAs will accomplish this through their introductory CRC appointment in their first semester)

 Attend networking or educational events, including Executive Speaker Series, Realistic Job Previews and alumni networking events like Network New York and Network Buffalo

 Join School of Management clubs or national and local professional organizations to learn more about your areas of interest and network with those already working in those fields

 Plan to complete at least one MBA internship in your concentration area

 You should start this process during the first semester of your program because there are many factors involved in your decision.
 Do not wait to take courses to decide which area interests you.
 This is an important decision that can have a major impact on your job search success.
 Taking one course will typically not give you enough information to make this decision.

 Work with the Graduate Programs Office.
 After you have narrowed down your area of interest and feel confident about your career goals, your next step is to formalize an academic plan.
 Use the MBA handbook, talk with faculty, current students and recent alumni to better understand what courses will align with your career goals.
-If you need additional assistance with your academic plan, schedule an appointment with Jill Phinney by visiting the Graduate Programs Office in 203 Alfiero Center or calling 716-645-3204.
-Jill can assist you with your course selection, sequencing, academic plan and graduation success.
+If you need additional assistance with your academic plan, schedule an appointment with Amit Prayag by visiting the Graduate Programs Office in 203 Alfiero Center or calling 716-645-3204.
+Amit can assist you with your course selection, sequencing, academic plan and graduation success.